 - 1/4 teaspoon salt

-- In a medium saucepan, heat olive oil.
-Cook minced garlic over medium heat for 30 seconds.
-Increase heat and add remaining ingredients (except butter) and stir through.
-Let sauce lightly bubble and reduce heat to medium-low.
-Let the sauce simmer for 8-10 minutes, stirring occasionally.
+- Add all ingredients (except butter) to a medium saucepan, and stir through.
+Let sauce come to a simmer and reduce heat to low.
+Simmer for 8-10 minutes, stirring occasionally.
 The sauce should be nice and thick.

 - Remove saucepan from heat and stir in 1 tablespoon of butter until melted through.
-Let the sauce sit for 10 minutes and place into a jar or airtight container for storing.
+Let the sauce sit for 20 minutes.
+Use immediately, or place into a jar or airtight container for storing.
 Keep in the refrigerator for up to 10 days after preparation.

 - If using the same day.
-Let sauce cool for 5-8 minutes before applying on to the meat.
+Let sauce cool for at least 10 minutes before applying on to the meat.
 If serving as a side sauce, let the sauce cool a little longer.